alifaiyaz1120/HunPolynomial-Project/README.md

 # HunPolynomial Project

-The `HunPolynomial` is a class that represents polynomials with integer coefficients and a single variable x, following specific formatting rules.
-It allows polynomial operations such as addition, subtraction, multiplication, and evaluation at a specific point.
+The `HunPolynomial` class represents polynomials with integer coefficients and a single variable x, following specific formatting rules.
+It facilitates polynomial operations such as addition, subtraction, multiplication, and evaluation at a specific point.

+## Overview

+This C++ class is designed to handle polynomials in a format where coefficients are represented in a vector of integers.
+The class follows specific rules for polynomial representation and printing.

 ## File Structure